Standard Life ramps up fund business with Ignis acquisition

 The deal would result in cost savings exceeding 50 million pounds by the third full year of ownership, Standard Life said.
 One-off costs are expected at around 75 million pounds.

-There would be some job losses, Standard Life Investments Chief Executive Keith Skeoch said in a conference call.
+There would be some job losses, Chief Executive Keith Skeoch said in a conference call.

-Standard said the deal would result in an enhanced earnings before interest, tax, depreciation and amortization (EBITDA) margin of 45 percent by 2017.
+Standard said the deal would result in an enhanced earnings before interest, tax, depreciation and amortisation (EBITDA) margin of 45 percent by 2017.

 Ignis earned revenue of 150 million pounds and generated EBITDA of 52 million pounds in 2013.